 The company has also been specifically focused on expanding its services outside of Bixby and reinforcing its underground fiber infrastructure.

-In addition to being able to provide fiber optic telecommunications services to the Tulsa business market, BTC’s expanded backbone network allows for launching points in each business district all along its 90-mile route.
+In addition to being able to provide fiber optic telecommunications services to the Tulsa business market, ’s expanded backbone network allows for launching points in each business district all along its 90-mile route.

 Additionally, the company has made efforts to bury as much of its network as possible.
 Although it is more expensive, buried lines versus aerial lines are more secure from danger, Floyd says.